-The first novel, The Ballyman Waits, is set in the autumn of 1563, in the heart of the old Kingdom of the Helway elves.
+The first novel, The Ballyman Waits, was publsued by Stone Table Books in 2017.
+It is set in the autumn of 1563, in the heart of the old Kingdom of the Helway elves.
 It tells the story of how the elvish Regent, Calloran May, summons a creature known as The Dreamer of Bally in order to assist in the struggle against the Kildareens.
 The action is seen through the eyes of local Helway elves (Henry, Strange and Wayward), in their haven at the Bell’s Last Hotel, the place where the summoning occurs.

-The second novel, The Frost on the Mirror, is set over a week in winter, many years before the other books.
+The second novel, The Frost on the Mirror, is due for publication later in 2018.
+It is set over a week in winter, many years before the other books.
 It details the initial creation of a time machine by the hapless librarian cum magician Bernard Crowley, his sister Emily Inch, and their ‘outsider’ friend Jeremy Closer.
 The time machine, a mirror, ends up falling into the wrong hands – namely, the Kildareens.

 The third novel, The Dreamer in the Pile, is set over a single week in the spring of 1564.
 The action takes place in Elonia, a ramshackle northern Kingdom and a puppet state of the Kildareens.
 The Regent hatches a plot to free the Dreamer of Bally from in a large pile of rubble in Todger’s Siding.
 He needs the assistance of a dwarvish family (Baxter, Short and Smart MacRae) in digging the Dreamer out, when the time is right.